-So what’s going to happen in future: will businesses revert to mostly face to face communication, or will virtual working still be a key part of our lives?
+So, what’s going to happen in the future?
+Will businesses revert to mostly face-to-face communication, or will virtual working still be a key part of our lives?
 And moving forward, will every business need to be more flexible at work?

 The Argument For Virtual Communication

-There are definitely shifts in the way people work when everything is online; and the jury’s out on whether these are positive or negative.
-A survey by Randstad US and Future Workplace found that 80 percent of the workers said communicating virtually has made them be more reactive than strategic in their daily work.
-Their findings echo what a lot of people seem to be saying at the moment; that their day involves more calls and catch-ups that they would have in the office – and as a result, they are finding they are less focused on long-term projects and more working call-to-call, on new projects.
+There are definitely shifts in the way people work when everything is online, and the jury’s out on whether these are positive or negative.
+A survey by Randstad US and Future Workplace found that 80% of workers said communicating virtually has made them more reactive than strategic in their daily work.
+Their findings echo what a lot of people are saying at the moment: that their day involves more calls and catch-ups than they would have in the office.
+As a result, people are less focused on long-term projects and are instead working call-to-call on new projects.

-It’s been the case for a long time that for people working in what we’d call ‘desk jobs’, going into an office is standard practice.
-Many of these types of jobs involve communicating with others professionally, through meetings, catch-ups, reviews, and in a personal sense too.
+Face-to-face communication is not just important in business for client calls, but also for cultivating a strong company culture and sense of teamwork.
+For a long time, it’s been the case that going into an office is standard practice for people working in what we call ‘desk jobs’.
+Many of these types of jobs involve communicating with others professionally through meetings, catch-ups, reviews, and in a personal sense too.
 Especially over the last decade, there’s been an increasing focus on company culture and employee engagement, and how these can drive business success.

-So when we ask the question ‘What is face to face communication in business?’, we’re not only referring to having in-person meetings, but also to the other aspects of work that help employees form bonds with their colleagues, and engage more with their work.
+So, when we ask the question ‘How can I improve face-to-face communication?’, we’re not only referring to having in-person meetings, but also to the other aspects of work that help employees form bonds with their colleagues and engage more with their work.

-In 2016, the Harvard Business Review posted an article, ‘If work is digital, why do we still go to the office?’.
+In 2016, the Harvard Business Review posted an article, ‘If work is digital, why do we still go to the office?’
 Carlo Ratti and Matthew Claudel thought that ‘even if we can work from anywhere, that does not mean we want to.
 We strive for places that allow us to share knowledge, to generate ideas, and to pool talents and perspectives.
 Human aggregation, friction, and the interaction of our minds are vital aspects of work.’
-They concluded that digital communication wouldn’t be able to replace the value of face to face in business – that was 4 years ago.
+They concluded that digital communication wouldn’t be able to replace the value of face-to-face communication in business – and that was 6 years ago.

 Video conferencing vs face to face meetings

-There’s been lots of research on the value of face to face meetings vs virtual meetings.
+There’s been lots of research on the value of face-to-face meetings vs virtual meetings.
 With new advancements in technology all the time, it’s now easier to dial in, make eye contact, and speak to people over video chat.
-Tools like Zoom, Google Hangouts, Skype and FaceTime run relatively seamlessly, allowing teams to meet in much the same way as they would in an office.
-Many employees will be used to video chatting; they’ll have done so with clients, or if they’ve worked from home before – so it probably won’t be completely alien.
+Tools like Zoom, Google Hangouts, Skype, and FaceTime run seamlessly, allowing teams to meet in much the same way as they would in an office.
+Many employees will be used to video chatting — they’ll have done so with clients, or if they’ve worked from home before — so it won’t be completely alien.

 Relationships at work